timescale/docs/timescaledb/how-to-guides/compression/about-compression.md

 [`remove_compression_policy`][remove_compression_policy].

 ## Compression policy intervals
-Data is usually compressed after an interval of time has elapsed, and not immediately.
+Data is usually compressed after an interval of time, and not immediately.
 In the "Enabling compression" procedure, we used a seven day compression interval.
 Choosing a good compression interval can make your queries more efficient, and also allow you to handle data that is out of order.